outravoj/SNLP-Project/README.md

 # SNLP-Project
 This is a natural language processing project created for Aalto course SNLP.
 All the code was developed in Google Colab and this repository serves a storage for the final version of the project.

+## Dataset
+Our dataset used tot rain our models was the kaggle dataset https://www.kaggle.com/c/quora-question-pairs.
+This model consists of question pairs along with label that indicates whether the questions are duplicates of each other.
+The dataset is saved in data/train.csv.

 ## Files
 In this section I will comment on purpose of each file in this repository
 * Exploratory data analysis.ipynb - Exploration of given dataset.